DALLAS – Today in Aviation, Trans World Airlines (TWA) introduced the Lockheed L-1049 ‘Super Constellation’, or ‘Connie, into its fleet in 1952.

 With the success of the initial variant, Lockheed quickly set about building a bigger and better version.
 Over 550 design changes were implemented into the new aircraft, known as the L-1049 ‘Super Constellation.’

 This variant first flew on July 14, 1951.
 TWA had ordered ten in 1950.
-But it was rival Eastern Airlines (EA) that would put the type in to revenue service first on December 17, 1951.
+However, rival Eastern Airlines (EA) would put the type into revenue service first on December 17, 1951.